 How to convert HDMI to VGA or VGA to HDMI

-Today's video technology is moving away from analog (VGA) for a digital connection format (HDMI, DVI, DisplayPort).
-However, there are still situations where you need to change between display technologies, usually due to differing ports on a computer and display.
-Video signals may be adapted in either direction (HDMI to VGA or VGA to HDMI), but there are certain limitations and expense differences.
+Today's video technology moves away from analog (VGA) toward digital connectivity options like HDMI, DVI, and DisplayPort.
+However, there are still situations where you must change between display technologies, usually due to differing ports on a computer and display.
+Video signals may be adapted in either direction (HDMI to VGA or VGA to HDMI, for instance), but there are certain limitations and expense differences.

 VGA to HDMI

-In some situations, it may be necessary to send a VGA signal from a computer to an HDMI port on a newer display device.
-Using a VGA to HDMI Scaler/Converter, like the one shown in the picture above, lets you connect your computer to any device requiring an HDMI connection.
+In some situations, it may be necessary to send a VGA signal from a computer to an HDMI port on a newer display device (computer monitor).

 Tip

-If your computer only has a VGA connection and you have a desktop computer, you may also consider upgrading the video card in the computer.
+If your computer only has a VGA connection and you have a desktop computer, you may want to consider upgrading the computer's video card.

 HDMI to VGA